-The Havana-based collective Los Carpinteros (The Carpenters) has created some of the most important work to emerge from Cuba in the past decade.
-Formed in 1991, the trio (consisting of Marco Castillo, Dagoberto Rodríguez, and, until his departure in June 2003, Alexandre Arrechea) adopted their name in 1994, deciding to renounce the notion of individual authorship and refer back to an older guild tradition of artisans and skilled laborers.
-Interested in the intersection between art and society, the group merges architecture, design, and sculpture in unexpected and often humorous ways.
-They create installations and drawings which negotiate the space between the functional and the nonfunctional.
-The group's elegant and mordantly humorous sculptures, drawings and installations draw their inspiration from the physical world—particularly that of furniture.
-Their carefully crafted works use humor to exploit a visual syntax that sets up contradictions among object and function
+The Havana-based collective Los Carpinteros (The Carpenters) have created some of the most important work to emerge from Latin America in the past decade.
+Formed in 1992 (Marco Castillo, Dagoberto Rodríguez, and, until his departure in June 2003, Alexandre Arrechea), Los Carpinteros adopted their name in 1994, deciding to renounce the notion of individual authorship and refer back to an older guild tradition of artisans and skilled laborers.
+Interested in the intersection between art and society, their oeuvre occupies an intriguing and ambiguous space between conceptualism, activism and formalism.
+Merging architecture, design, and sculpture in unexpected and often playful ways, their elegant and mordantly humorous work negotiates between the functional and the nonfunctional, drawing inspiration from the physical world—particularly that of architectural constructions.
+Their carefully crafted drawings and installations use wit to exploit a visual syntax that sets up contradictions between object and function

 as well as practicality and uselessness.

-For Los Carpinteros, drawing has played an integral role as a mock technical draft or form of a blue print that suggests not only a process of artistic elaboration but also a form of architectural or carpentry plans.
+For Los Carpinteros, drawing has played an integral role as a mock technical draft or blueprint, suggesting not only a process of artistic elaboration but also as architectural or carpentry plans.

 Los Carpinteros live and work in Madrid, Spain and Havana, Cuba.